AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Scale.md

 chart.getTimeline().scale().zoomLevels([["month", "quarter"]]);
 ```

-**Note:** Level settings must be listed in a particular order: from the level with the smallest time unit to the level with the largest one, for example from the millisecond to the year.
+**Note:** Levels must be listed in a particular order: from the level with the smallest time unit to the level with the largest one, for example from the millisecond to the year.

-The available units are listed in {api:anychart.enums.Interval}anychart.scales.GanttDateTime.ZoomLevelsSettings{api}:
+The available units can be found in {api:anychart.enums.Interval}anychart.scales.GanttDateTime.ZoomLevelsSettings{api}:

 * `"day"`
 * `"hour"`